 Next Generation Platform as a Service (PaaS) with Built-in MDM

-Companies need a modern data management platform and data-driven applications that require no on-premise installation, hardware or maintenance.
+Companies need a modern data management platform and data-driven applications that require no on-premises installation, hardware or maintenance.
 Instead of buying servers, installing and patching software, and constantly wrestling with how to handle the relentless growth and diversity of data, IT teams can focus on delivering relevant, operational intelligence to business users.
-These platforms are deployable in a fraction of the time and cost compared to traditional MDM solutions, providing significantly faster time-to-value.
+These platforms are deployable in a fraction of the time and cost compared to traditional MDM solutions, providing significantly faster time to value.

 They blend data from internal, and external systems with built-in Data as a Service, storing information in a Commercial Graph.
 The graph is a single repository for not just all your product master reference data but also transaction and interaction data related to products, such as product sales data, and even product intelligence from third-party data sources.

 By ingesting structured and unstructured data within an enterprise, from internal systems such as SAP, Salesforce, Excel, Word, PDF, and third party data sources you purchase or subscribe to. they provide the required entity resolution and product standardization capabilities, along with flexible hierarchy management, to manage complex product groups.
 In the same data store, you can also combine social web data feeds including Facebook, LinkedIn, Twitter and blogs that can help uncover competitive product intelligence and customer behaviors.